 Created in 1957, Smallwood State Park takes its name from General William Smallwood, a major general who served in the Continental Army during the American War of Independence and, later, served as the 4th Governor of Maryland.
 His restored plantation house, called Smallwood's “Retreat,” is located on park grounds.

 The Life of General Smallwood

-William Smallwood was born in 1732.
-His family was wealthy and active in the political affairs of colonial Maryland.
-Bayne Smallwood, his father, was a Charles County delegate to the Maryland Assembly and a justice of the Charles County Court.
-In private life Bayne was a merchant and tobacco planter.
-He owned a large tract of land on the Potomac River called Mattawoman Plantation.
+One of seven children, William Smallwood was born in 1732.
+Little is known about his upbringing.
+His family were members of the emerging colonial-tidewater aristocracy and active in politics.
+Bayne Smallwood, his father, served as a delegate to the Maryland Assembly, was a justice of county court, and served as a lieutenant colonel in the local militia.
+In private life Bayne Smallwood was a merchant and tobacco planter.
+He owned a large tract of land on the Potomac River in Charles County called Mattawoman Plantation.

-Following the Revolution, Smallwood returned to his Charles County plantation.
-In 1785 the state legislature elected him Governor.
+Following the war, Smallwood returned to his Charles County plantation.
+In 1785 the state legislature elected him governor.
 He served in that office until 1788 and played an important role in Maryland's ratification of the Federal Constitution.
-In 1791 Smallwood was elected to the State Senate and the Senate promptly chose him its presiding officer.
+In 1791 Smallwood was elected to the State Senate and served as the chamber’s presiding officer.